Sherlock Holmes and the Deadly Necklace: Reception

-Segnalazione Cinematografiche criticised the film for reducing the tale to banalities and for being a sloppy adaption with modest performances by director and actors.
+Segnalazione Cinematografiche criticised the film for reducing the tale to banalities and for being a sloppy adaptation with modest performances by director and actors.
 However, the German Lexikon des internationalen Films called it "an amusing detective game" set at the turn of the century that came quite close to recreating "the strange attraction" of Conan Doyle's Holmes adventures.

 The Monthly Film Bulletin said of the film that "apart from some startling anachronisms the period detail was on the whole nicely done", but Marjorie Bilbow of Cinema and T.V.
 Today said, "As a story woven around an unknown detective it would have been forgiveable, but classic characters demand more accurate handling than this."
 A more recent review from George R. Reis of DVDdrive-in.com called the film "an enjoyable little mystery" and Lee "a wonderful Holmes".

 Charles Prepolec of the Holmes fan website BakerStreetDozen.com wrote, "There are some amusingly broad characters that add an element of humour, including a sadly Nigel Bruce-like performance from Thorley Walters.
 Comedic turns abound in a pub sequence with Holmes in his thug disguise.
 There are some well played scenes between Lee and Hans Söhnker, played out on a bench that echo the fantastic exchange between Holmes and Moriarty recorded in The Final Problem.
 Great stuff, but unfortunately not frequent enough in this film."